mlandis/phyddle/docs/source/installation.rst

 	git clone https://github.com/mlandis/phyddle.git   # using HTTPS
 	gh repo clone mlandis/phyddle                      # using GitHub CLI

+Note, that newer experimental features are stored on the development branch.

-or you can `download <https://github.com/mlandis/phyddle/archive/refs/heads/main.zip>`_ and unzip the current version of the main branch
+You can also `download <https://github.com/mlandis/phyddle/archive/refs/heads/main.zip>`_ and unzip the current version of the main branch

 .. code-block:: shell